delaiglesialab/DigitalRhythmsProject/questionnaires-an.md

     Helping notes:

-    1. In data upload, only use the Android - HTML option to upload the file, the oter upload options are to be left empty.
-If any question mentions Jupyter-notebooks or things not think was relevant to the steps you followed, leave it blank!
+    1. In data upload, only use the Android - HTML option to upload the file, the other upload options are to be left empty.
+If any question mentions Jupyter-notebooks or anything about emails, leave it blank!

     2. The form is common for e-mail timestamps and android timestamps, do **NOT** answer the questions that are asked towards e-mails if submitting android data.
 (Both android and e-mail have one section specifically pertaining to them, and the data collection page and lifestyle questions are common for both)